SOUTH CAROLINA DIVORCE BASICS AND OVERVIEW

 - Grounds: No-Fault, which means living separate and apart without cohabitation for a period of one year; and Fault, which includes adultery, willful desertion for a period of one year; physical cruelty; and habitual drunkenness or drug abuse.
 (See South Carolina Laws for Divorce)

-- Residency Requirement: Either the plaintiff or the defendant must have been a resident of South carolina for at least one year.
+- Residency Requirement: Either the plaintiff or the defendant must have been a resident of South Carolina for at least one year.
 If both spouses are residents, however, the plaintiff is only required to have been residing in the state for three months.
+(See South Carolina Residency Requirements for Divorce)

 - Mediation Required: Divorce mediation is mandatory in many South Carolina counties to decrease the caseload on the family courts.
 Spouses may be ordered to try and resolve their differences through mediation before a final hearing.
 Spouses may address a variety of issues through mediation and it can be canceled by either spouse or the mediator at anytime.
 Spouses who attend mediation are not required to reach an agreement, but they do have to participate and show a good faith effort to do so.